ghewitt95/daily-water-intake/README.md

-# Daily Water Intake App
+# Daily Water Intake Calculator

-- Version `1.1`
+- Version `1.0`

-This app takes into account if the user is pregnant or breastfeeding, their weight and the outdoor temperature to tell you how many ounces of water you should be drinking a day.
+## Description

+The Daily Water Intake Calculator helps users estimate their daily water intake based on their weight, activity level, current temperature, and other factors such as prenancy or breastfeeding.
+The app guides users through calculation process step by step and provides results in both total ounces and glasses of water.
+(8 ounces per glass)

+## Instructions

-1) To start the program type `ruby daily-water-intake.rb` into the terminal.
+- To start the program type `ruby daily-water-intake.rb` into the terminal.

-2) Type your name and answer the question to the best of your knowledge.

-3) At the end of the program, the amount of water wil be shown in ounces and automatically translated into glasses.
+- Follow on screen instructions.
+- Type 'exit' to end the program at anytime.

+---